 Experienced immigration attorneys know the “standards” USCIS interviewing officers hold applicants to.
 Some of us even have a compiled list of questions officers often ask.

 More so, many lawyers know what each U.S. embassy or USCIS Field Office is popular for.
-This is often based on the particular state or country’s notoriety.
+This is often based on a particular state or country’s notoriety.
 So, you need to be prepared to go into that interview with a mission to overcome that “stereotype”.

 Some embassies are notorious for assuming all young female applicants are prostitutes and met their U.S. citizen husbands that way.
 Even where there is no criminal record, the officers will often force or intimidate them into admitting it.
 Some other embassies are popular